ubigu/ilmakalu-v2/documentation/init_datasets.md

 # Country specific data enrichment

-Data preprocessing is done for the whole country, if it is seen that results will be usable in municipality level also.
+Data preprocessing is done for the whole country.

-One specific counterexample is grid level Corine land cover aggregate data.
-It is not possible to correctly compute land use variables from aggregated country level data.
-Problem is on the municipality border cells, where correct land cover aggregate computation requires that land cover data is clipped with municipality region.

-For municipality level, there is a specific routine to compute land cover aggregates.

 ## Urban/Rural areas to 250m grid